|Causes Symptoms Diagnosis Treatment|

 Hyperkalemia occurs due to decreased potassium excretion via the urine.
 Normal blood values for potassium are 3.5-5.8 mmol/L

-Decreased urinary excretion is the most common cause of hyperkalemia in cats.
+Decreased urinary excretion is the most common cause of hyperkalemia in cats due to kidney failure.
 It is the role of the kidneys to remove excess potassium from the blood via the urine if they are no longer functioning as efficiently potassium levels can build up.